aerizostudios/martify-site-4ec0a/content/pages/about.md

 layout: page
 subtitle: >-
   We’re a team of passionate individuals with a desire to create meaningful work.
-We never rest on our past successes and continue to push boundaries.
-  Learning is a must in the industry and we are deep into the digital forest.
-We believe in supporting our team to create the future, pushing ourselves to deliver to most forward-thinking solutions.
+We never rest on our past successes and continue to push boundaries.We believe in supporting our team to create the future, pushing ourselves to deliver to most forward-thinking solutions.
 ---